RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Important Questions.md

 Answer:
 C. Health and human safety is a paramount goal of security; all facilities must have multiple emergency egress points.
 All the other options are distractors as they are included in option C.

-	137. Which of the following is a risk in the cloud environment that does not exist or is not as prevalent in the traditional environment?
+### Question # 137 - Which of the following is a risk in the cloud environment that does not exist or is not as prevalent in the traditional environment?
 		A. DDoS
 		B. Isolation failure
 		C. External attack